rpdelaney/xkeypass/README.md

   characters outside of 7-bit ASCII: this can lead to broken passwords when the encoding changes for any reason
 * Support json arrays
+* Doesn't type whitespace characters if they are found in the key

 ##Legal
 This program is free software: you can redistribute it and/or modify it